one-on-one/beginning_programming/views/four.markdown

 Create a class called `NewClass`

     class NewClass
-      puts self #let's not focus too much on self, but I want to introduce it for future reference end
+      self #let's not focus too much on self, but I want to introduce it for future reference end

 ### Why should I use a class?